-Seeing as you are casing such a heavy and long leader through your guides, the good old uni to uni certainly wont make the cut.
+Seeing as you are casting such a heavy and long leader through your guides, the good old uni to uni certainly wont make the cut.
 FG and PR knots are the most common leader knots for this style of fishing with a few other variations getting around.
 On the business end of the leader a solid ring to split ring or a swivel to split ring combo via an AG chain knot is the go for quick lure changes.
 Buying a quality set of split ring pliers is a necessity!
-Instructions for these knots can be found all over the Internet and a simple Google search will give you plenty of variations.
+Instructions for these knots can be found all over the internet and a simple Google search will give you plenty of variations.

-Giant Trevally can be found along the entire stretch of Queensland coast, from the NSW border, all the way north to the Cape York Peninsular.
+Giant Trevally can be found along the entire stretch of Queensland coast, from the NSW border, all the way north to the Cape York peninsular.
 Shallow inshore reef systems and island groups are the perfect place to find these large predatory fish.
 What you are looking for is any structure that rises out of deep water obstructing current flow.
 Pressure edges, points or bottlenecks where the current is either upwelling or being concentrated around these areas are where these fish will be patrolling.
 Any form of bait presence in these areas, no matter how subtle should be investigated including bust ups from other species like tuna or mackerel.
-Often the Trevally will feed with and/or on other schools of fish below these schools without even breaking the surface.
+Often, trevally will feed with and/or on other schools of fish below these schools without even breaking the surface.

 Trevally have a reputation for being dirty fighters and I feel that may be a common misconception.
 They aren’t the type of fish that head butt into the reef like a yellowtail kingfish, they actually just like to go deep and swim parallel with the drop off once hooked.
 Because of their sheer size and power plus the tension in the line, if they swim you past a chunk in the reef or a rock you are toast!
-Really take your time and think your approach through, angles are everything!
-If you feel you have hooked a fish in a bad area or on a bad angle, back the drag off, re-position the boat and then continue on.
+Really, take your time and think your approach through, angles are everything!
+If you feel you have hooked a fish in a bad area or on a bad angle, back the drag off, reposition the boat and then continue on.
 More often than not, a cool head and smart angling will see you boat more fish over pure brawn and heavy hands.